acquia/js-exploration/README.md

 # Practical

 - Every participant works in their own branch, frequently rebasing on top of `js-exploration-base`.
 - Every participant adds a Drupal module to implement their PoC to `/modules/<a module name>`.
-For an example, see the PoC that implements this using Drupal’s “AJAX Framework”: [TBD].
+For an example, see the PoC that implements this using Drupal’s “AJAX Framework”: https://github.com/acquia/js-exploration/compare/js-exploration-base...ajax, and another one that uses Backbone: https://github.com/acquia/js-exploration/compare/js-exploration-base...backbone.
 - Running into a Drupal problem?
 Create an issue in this GitHub project.
 We’ll fix it for you.

 # Getting started